blutorange/multiproperties-maven-plugin/README.md

 ```

 By default, this processes all `*.multiproperties` files from all resource folders and writes the `*.properties`
-output files.
-You may want to use the `baseDir`, `baseSourceDir`, `baseTargetDir` and `fileSets` settings
+output files to the directory as configured in the multiproperties.
+You may want to use the `baseDir`,
-to configure which files to process.
+`baseSourceDir`, `baseTargetDir` and `fileSets` settings to configure which files to process.

 ---

 Currently there is only an Eclipse addon editor which creates the derived `*.properties` files when the multiproperties file is saved.
 This is bad because